 Produced on a vigorous vine growing up to 15 feet long, jicama (Pachyrhizus erosus) needs a trellis, but it can do dual duty to shade an arbor, porch, greenhouse, or shed through a long, hot summer.
-It requires a long growing season to produce the tasty underground tubers that are dug in fall.
+Growing jicama requires time, as a long growing season is needed to produce the tasty underground tubers that are dug in fall.

 To give the jicama plant what it needs, choose a location in full sun where there is support for the growing vine.
 Start by setting transplants as soon as the weather and soil have warmed.

 Space plants 12 inches apart.
 You will probably get 4 to 5 roots per plant, so use that as a guide to determine how much to plant, based on the size of your family and their appetite for jicama.

 Jicama grows best in moist, but well-drained soil.
 For excellent results, amend your native soil with a few inches of Miracle-Gro® Garden Soil for Vegetables & Herbs before planting.
 Jicama is a vigorous grower that needs good nutrition, particularly potassium for the edible roots.
 Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food will provide all the nutrients this plant needs, so feed regularly during the growing season (be sure to read the label).

 Because the above-ground portions of the plant, including leaves, flowers, and seeds, are poisonous, pests do not eat the vine.
 Little pest control is needed.